marticarrSFDC/configworkbook/README.md

 Do you want to deploy a set of changes, or create a self-contained application?
 Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).

+- Branch off dev for user stories
+- Create PR against dev - do not merge until code scan and validation both pass
+- Test in SFLABS_DEV

+- Create PR from dev to main
+- Ensure code scan and validation still passing
+- Builds to SFLABS on merge

 ## Configure Your Salesforce DX Project

 The `sfdx-project.json` file contains useful configuration information for your project.
 See [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_ for details about this file.